cvxgrp/pymde/docs_src/source/index.rst

 	:width: 32 %

 **PyMDE is easy to use.**
 It's very easy to get started with PyMDE.
-You can call a high-level function to embed your data (be they high-dimensional vectors or the nodes in a graph), into any target dimension, using just one line of code.
+If your original data come as high-dimensional vectors or nodes in graph, you can call a high-level function to embed them into any target dimension, using just one line of code.
 Creating custom embeddings is also easy, because PyMDE separates the description of an embedding from how it is computed: you say what kind of embedding you want, and PyMDE will compute it for you.

 In addition to computing embeddings, PyMDE can plot them (if the embedding dimension is three or less), create GIFs of the embedding